-Many of us have encountered the problem: when we connect an external hard drive or USB drive which is formatted to NTFS to Mac, we fail to copy, edit or delete files on that drive.
+Many of us have encountered the problem: when we connect an external hard drive or USB drive which is formatted with NTFS to Mac, we fail to copy, edit or delete files on that drive.
 Why this happens?

 To know why we can't write NTFS drive on Mac, we need to have some background information about NTFS and macOS High Sierra 10.13.